-In 2013, Katherine co-represented the sisters of Anne-Marie Ellement, a Royal Military Policewoman who committed suicide, having been subject to a campaign of bullying following her allegation of rape against two colleagues.
+Katherine co-represented the sisters of Anne-Marie Ellement, a Royal Military Policewoman who committed suicide, having been subject to a campaign of bullying following her allegation of rape against two colleagues.

 Katherine also has experience of acting for families in prison inquests and subsequent civil claims.

 - International Double-Jeopardy and Deferred Prosecution Agreements, Criminal Law Review 12, 2018 (with Karl Laird)